Russian police detain activists at gay flashmob in Moscow

-MOSCOW (Reuters) - Russian police detained 17 protesters on Sunday as they gathered in central Moscow to release colorful balloons into the air to mark the International Day Against Homophobia, Transphobia and Biphobia, an organizer of the failed flashmob said.
+MOSCOW, May 17 (Reuters) - Russian police detained 17 protesters on Sunday as they gathered in central Moscow to release colourful balloons into the air to mark the International Day Against Homophobia, Transphobia and Biphobia, an organiser of the failed flashmob said.

-One of the organizers, Andrei Obolensky, said later that he and others were still detained at a police station, and only one of them had so far been released.
+One of the organisers, Andrei Obolensky, said later that he and others were still detained at a police station, and only one of them had so far been released.

 The LGBT community has come under increased pressure in Russia as President Vladimir Putin has charted a more conservative course since starting his third term in 2012.